 Annual Reporting of Academic Programmes

-Undergraduate (Ug) and postgraduate (Pg) programmes are required to submit an Annual Programme QA Report (“QA Report”) to the Quality Assurance Committee (QAC) or the Research Postgraduate Studies Committee (RPSC) and Research Committee (RC) via the respective Faculty* Boards.
+Undergraduate (Ug) and postgraduate (Pg) programmes are required to submit an Annual Programme QA Report (“QA Report”) to the Quality Assurance Committee (QAC) or the Research Postgraduate Studies Committee (RPSC) and Research Committee (RC) via the respective Faculty/School Boards.
 The aims of the QA Reports are:

 - to provide an annual assessment of the quality and overall viability of the programme under review, including the demand for the programme and for individual concentrations or specializations, and also student intake quality, progress and outcomes;